 Female Genital Mutilation (FGM) is illegal in England and Wales under the FGM Act (2003).
 It is a form of child abuse and violence against women.
 A mandatory reporting duty requires teachers to report ‘known’ cases of FGM in under 18s, which are identified in the course of their professional work, to the police14 .

-The duty applies to all persons in SCHOOL NAME who is employed or engaged to carry out ‘teaching work’ in the school, whether or not they have qualified teacher status.
+The duty applies to all persons in St Joseph’s who is employed or engaged to carry out ‘teaching work’ in the school, whether or not they have qualified teacher status.
 The duty applies to the

 individual who becomes aware of the case to make a report.
 It should not be transferred to the Designated Safeguarding Lead, however the DSL should be informed.